toomazs/toomazs/README.md

 ---

-🎓 i'm a comp sci student who’s always deep in some project or learning something new.
+🎓 i'm a comp sci student who’s always deep in some project or learning something new 🧠 currently focused on backend dev, automation, and anything that involves logic & caffeine ⚙️ if it's got a terminal, i'm probably already in it lol
-💡 love building cool stuff, messing with code, and figuring out how things work behind the scenes.
-🧠 currently focused on backend dev, automation, and anything that involves logic & caffeine.
-⚙️ if it's got a terminal, i'm probably already in it lol

 ---